mpasalic/hanabi/README.md

    `just run-web-dev`

 - Note: This will auto-recompile on changes within web-client/ but unfortauntely it does not do so for the dependency workspaces.
 You'll need to restart later
-- TODO Ask Simon how to fix this

 3. Load the web client
    `http://127.0.0.1:8080/`